 CLEAN WATER: Well-managed forests certified to the SFI Forest Management Standard contribute and protect clean water sources for both wildlife and people.
 A 2015 study by the National Association of State Foresters confirmed the important contribution of SFI to advancing training and other practices that protect water quality.

-into project development.
-SFI CONSERVATION PARTNERSHIP GRANTS and Community Partnerships Grant Program) enable researchers to harness the scale of over 375 million acres/152 million hectares of forestland certified to SFI.
+SFI CONSERVATION PARTNERSHIP GRANTS

+SFI's Conservation Grants (part of the Conservation and Community Partnerships Grant Program) enable researchers to harness the scale of over 300 million acres/121 million hectares of forestland certified to SFI.